JBPG/Gsens/Gsens.md

 1. Pingault, J.-B., O’Reilly, P. F., Schoeler, T., Ploubidis, G. B., Rijsdijk, F., & Dudbridge, F. (2018).
 Using genetic data to strengthen causal inference in observational research.
 Nature Reviews Genetics, 19(9), 566–580. <https://doi.org/10.1038/s41576-018-0020-3>
 2. (UPDATE) Pingault, J.-B., Rijsdijk, F., Schoeler, T., Choi, S. W., Kraphol, E., O’Reilly, P. F., & Dudbridge, F. (In Prep).
 Estimating the sensitivity of associations between risk factors and outcomes to shared genetic effects.
 BioRxiv.

-The following examples are based on the correlation matrix between polygenic scores and variables, which is available in the supplementary matrial of article 2.
+The following examples are based on the correlation matrix between polygenic scores and variables, which is available as eTable 1 in the supplementary material of article 2.

-Set working directory and load gsens source code
+To begin, please download the "gens.source.R" file from [here](https://github.com/JBPG/Gsens/blob/master/gsens.source.R) and save it into your current working directory.
+Then load gsens source code with the code below:

 ``` r
 HOME=getwd()